peteromallet/Headless-Wan2GP/AI_AGENT_MAINTENANCE_GUIDE.md

 - **Update your checklist after each attempt** - mark progress, add new discovered issues, reassess priorities
 - **All attempt details are automatically logged to `attempt_log.txt`** via the structured bash logging protocol
 - **Update `milestone_progress.txt` after major milestones** - track phase completions, significant breakthroughs
-- **Sanity check after each attempt**: Did I prioritize upstream fixes?
+- **Sanity check after each attempt**: Answer YES/NO with justification - Did I prioritize upstream fixes?
 Am I following the prescribed phases?
 - **After each cycle of changes**: Sense-check your current approach against this base document - are you following the prescribed phases and protocols?

 ## Phase 5: Advanced Troubleshooting